exosite-archive/hvac-reference-application/README.md

 ### Murano CLI (alternate method)

-To connect a Product with a Solution using the Murano CLI:
+To connect a Product with a Solution using Murano CLI:

 ```sh
 $ murano assign set